 Denver Recreation Center Closures

-All Denver Recreation Centers and Pools are closed until further notice as details on how to open safely and equitably amid COVID-19 are determined.
+All Denver Recreation Centers and Pools are closed until further notice as details on how to open safely and equitably while minimizing the potential spread of COVID-19 are determined.

 Denver Parks & Recreation (DPR) offers therapeutic programs for people with disabilities at any age.
 Through numerous leisure activities, Certified Therapeutic Recreation Specialists (CTRS) and other DPR team members create opportunities to improve quality of life, foster independence and boost self-esteem.